foundriesio/docs/source/porting-guide/pg-spl-uboot-fragments.rst

 Creating the U-Boot configuration fragments (``lmp-base.cfg``, ``lmp.cfg``)
 ===========================================================================

-``meta-lmp`` uses ``.cfg`` configuration fragments to append and override configurations in the board ``defconfig`` file.
+The ``meta-lmp`` layer uses ``.cfg`` configuration fragments to append and override configurations in the board ``defconfig`` file.

 ``lmp-base.cfg`` is the configuration used for ``DISTRO=lmp-base`` and ``lmp.cfg``
 is the one for ``DISTRO=lmp``.

-The ``.cfg`` file enables the needed features for SPL and U-Boot proper to support LmP, such as booting SPL, verifying the signature of the consequent loaded images, enabling eMMC secure storage and custom boot command.
+The ``.cfg`` file enables the features required for SPL and U-Boot proper to support LmP, such as booting SPL, verifying the signature of the consequent loaded images, enabling eMMC secure storage, and custom boot command.

 To create this file use the reference board support in LmP and modify